 Methodism arrived in Newfoundland in 1766 with the Rev. Laurence Coughlan, a newly-ordained Church of England priest who had been converted to Methodism some 13 years previously.
 Though supported by the Anglican Society for the Propagation of the Gospel, Coughlan, who was based at Harbour Grace, effectively established Methodism in Newfoundland.
 In the winter of 1768-69, Coughlan helped to organize the construction of a Methodist chapel at Blackhead, Conception Bay.
-This was the first Methodist chapel to be built in what is now Canada.
+This was the first Methodist chapel to be built in British North America.
 Coughlan's activities led to open conflicts with local merchants, and he eventually returned to England in 1773.

 Discouraged by Thomey's death in 1784, Stretton asked John Wesley whether an ordained minister could be sent.
 In October 1785, the Rev. John McGeary arrived in Newfoundland.
 He settled in Carbonear, where he built a church in 1788.
 He was not suited to the hardships of life in Newfoundland, and did not stay long.
 The Methodist societies received considerable encouragement when Wesley asked Rev. William Black, a renowned Methodist preacher from Nova Scotia, to travel to Newfoundland in 1791.
 However, the need for clergy continued.